Joeski88/hang_man/README.md

     ```

-3. Invalid escape sequence, syntax warning. characters being used for the handman visual.
+3. Invalid escape sequence, syntax warning. characters being used for the hangman visual and welcome game title.

     - *Solutions:* ?????????????

+4. Main not being defined when you try to exit the game.
+    ```python
+    1) Play Game
+    2) Rules
+    3) Language Select Mode
+    4) Multiplayer
+    5) Exit Game

+    Menu Select:
+    5
+    Thank you for playing!!!
+    Traceback (most recent call last):
+    File "/workspace/hang_man/run.py", line 217, in <module>
+        main()
+NameError: name 'main' is not defined.
+Did you mean: 'min'?        ^^^^```

+    - *Solution:*

+5. if you press enter without any input in "guess a letter" input, it resets the game and picks a new random word.
 + **Unsolved bugs**

 ---